You Don't Know What Love Is (You Just Do as You're Told)

 "You Don't Know What Love Is (You Just Do as You're Told)" is a song written and recorded by the American alternative rock band The White Stripes.
 The song was first played live on June 29, 2007, in Calgary, Alberta, Canada, and is the second track from their sixth studio album Icky Thump.
+The basic tracking of the song was done on January 14, 2007, with overdubs done on the following day.

 The track was released as a CD single on September 18, 2007, with the 7" vinyl version of the single following on September 25.
 The music video for "You Don't Know What Love Is (You Just Do as You're Told)" premiered on MTV2 Unleashed, as well as MTV.com and MTV2.com on July 30, 2007.

 The video was filmed in front of the Hudson's Bay Company historical buildings in the Apex neighborhood of Iqaluit, the capital of the northern Canadian territory of Nunavut, while the band was on tour there.